Opening Question

 - Grantees + loan recipients + regulated entities

-Example: A federal anti-drug program might
+Example: A federal disaster-recovery program

-involve:
+might involve:

-- Nonprofit prevention programs
+- Nonprofit case-management organizations

 Why This Complexity Matters